bkimmig/learning-systems/content/posts/ideal-laundry-list.md

   - How does this fit into ML?
 - Identifying data contracts + picking the most simple thing first (e.g. use a csv instead of a DB to avoid extra deps when starting)
 - Using top-down patterns (how to) vs. best principles (more of a bottom up).
-- looks like bottom up in usefull for early projects and vice versa.
+- looks like bottom up in useful for early projects and vice versa.
 - How do you incentivize this process.
 - <state, action, reward> triplets for team.
 - Code competing with code; production code vs. experiment code.